Ryen Russillo

-Ryen Russillo (born August 5, 1975) is an American sports journalist and sports host who for many years hosted a popular radio show on ESPN.
+Ryen Russillo (born August 5, 1975) is an American sports host who for many years hosted a popular radio show on ESPN.
 Russillo left ESPN in 2019 to join The Ringer.
+In fall of 2025, Russillo began his new position with Barstool Sports.

-From 2009–2017, Russillo was a host or co-host of the afternoon show on ESPN Radio.
+From 2009 to 2017, Russillo was a host or co-host of the afternoon show on ESPN Radio.
 From 2009 until 2015, Russillo co-hosted with Scott Van Pelt on what was originally titled The Scott Van Pelt Show and later became SVP & Russillo.
 The show was also briefly known as The Russillo Show following Van Pelt's departure but before Kanell joined.
-During the time that Danny Kanell was with the show, from 2015–2017, it was known as Russillo and Kanell.
+During the time that Danny Kanell was with the show, from 2015 to 2017, it was known as Russillo and Kanell.

-Early career
+Early life and career beginnings

-Russillo is a native of West Tisbury, Massachusetts.
+Russillo spent most of his childhood in Connecticut, before his family moved to West Tisbury, Massachusetts when he was a teenager.
+He has four younger siblings, all of whom have also gone into "non-traditional" jobs, including a metalsmith/jewelry maker and a musician.
+Russillo has previously praised his parents for encouraging his and his siblings' artistic exploration.
 He is a 1997 graduate of the University of Vermont, where he was a member of Sigma Alpha Epsilon and was also an intern at WCAX in Burlington.
 He was a play-by-play man for the Trenton Thunder for six months.
+Additionally, he spent a short amount of time living in Jamaica as a DJ, and spent several years working as a bartender while living in Boston.

-Before moving to Hartford, Connecticut, Russillo lived in Boston, Massachusetts, where he hosted The Die Hards (mid-2003 to 2005) with co-hosts Anthony Pepe, Jon Anik, Kevin Winter, and Mike Winn while working for the Sporting News Radio affiliate WWZN.
+Before moving to West Hartford, Connecticut in the late 2000s, Russillo lived in Boston, Massachusetts, where he hosted The Die Hards (mid-2003 to 2005) with co-hosts Anthony Pepe, Jon Anik, Kevin Winter, and Mike Winn while working for the Sporting News Radio affiliate WWZN.
 (Winter and Winn left the show relatively early on.)

 Russillo did pre-game and post-game commentary for the New England Patriots on WBCN.
 He was let go after, and possibly as a result of, a personal conflict with John Dennis of WEEI, who had left him a threatening voicemail.